tornado80/sspverif/crates/ssbee/Readme.md

 Install the tool cloning the repo and running `cargo run --package ssbee`.
 Ensure that the installed binary is in your `PATH`.

 Enter a project directory and run `ssbee prove`.
-To get an idea how a projects is structured, see the `example-projects` directory (documentation is on the roadmap...).
+To get an idea how a projects is structured, see the `example-projects/hello-world` directory (documentation is on the roadmap...).

 ## Model